elston-jja/Notes/Other/Cisco_AnyConnect_ArchLinux_Install_McMaster.md

-# Cisco AnyConnect on ArchLinux using McMaster University
+# Cisco AnyConnect on ArchLinux for McMaster University

 If you needed to work from home and wanted to use a better vpn client then you can always try `openconnect`